What is an AGV?

 MassRobotics, an independent non-profit, recently released the MassRobotics Interoperability Standard to allow robots from different vendors to seamlessly interact.
 Vecna Robotics was one of the first participants in these standards, and offers an autonomous tugger, forklift and pallet truck that are AMR Interop certified and are now being tested cooperatively with other robots at a Fedex Ground location.
 Such interoperability means that a warehouse that has been using a pick and place robotic system from one vendor can use a pallet truck from another vendor.
 Not only can the robots pass off goods from one to the other, they can also exchange information.
 The data can be displayed on a share dashboard and allows the facility operator to see a real time overview of the functioning of their robot fleet.

-Collaboration with people
+Collaboration with human workers

 Cloud-enabled artificial intelligence means more possibilities